 - Current symptoms: pessimistic thoughts, ongoing sadness, excessive worry

-- Expresses reluctance to switch antidepressants
+- Expresses a reluctance to switch antidepressants

 - Symptoms of anxiety